sophiejohns/sophiejohns.github.io/_posts/2019-2-15-East-Nile.md

 ## Importing and cleaning the data

 To begin I must import the data and clean the data as there are a lot of missing values.
-I will use python to do this;
+I will use python in a Jupyter notebook to do this.
+My full notebook can be found on GitHub [here](), otherwise there are a few extracts below;

 {% highlight python %}
 import pandas as pd